CASP-Systems-BU/orq/scripts/sosp25/README.md

 ## Overview

 We target all three artifact badges:
-- **Available**: we publish ORQ on [Github](https://github.com/CASP-Systems-BU/orq), and once reviewers are otherwise satisfied, will publish to Zenodo.
+- [Available](#available): we publish ORQ on [Github](https://github.com/CASP-Systems-BU/orq), and once reviewers are otherwise satisfied, will publish to Zenodo.
-- **Functional**: we provide instructions for running a simple test query.
+- [Functional](#functional): we provide instructions for running a simple test query.
-- **Reproduced**: our main results -- Figures 4, 5, 6 and 7 -- are reproducible.
-Figure 10 is reproducible but is optional, because the largest two data points require other machines with larger RAM, and there is significant overlap with other experiments.
+- [Reproduced](#reproduced): reviewers are expected to reproduce key results of Section 5 of the paper.
+Our main results -- Figures 4, 5, 6 and 7 -- are reproducible.
+Figure 10 is also reproducible but is optional.

-> [!warning]
->
-> These experiments take a long time: a few hours up to a few days to run all experiments.
-You should use a terminal multiplexer such as `tmux` or `screen` to prevent your SSH connection from dropping and killing the experiment.
-We provide instructions below using `tmux`; a helpful reference is available [here](https://tmuxcheatsheet.com/).

 We run all experiments on `c7a.16xlarge` AWS instances with Ubuntu 22.04.5 LTS and gcc 11.4.0.